tugrulates/exercism-manager/README.md

 - Creates buildable stubs by code generation (C track only)
 - Track agnostic CLI for building and testing
 - Manage solutions from other users (handy for mentoring)
+- Enforce pedantic checks to improve on style and best practices.
 - Some VSCode integration

 ## Limitations: